-- Establish a culture of transparency.
-Invite questions rather than avoiding them which leaves the impression that you’re not being completely upfront.
+Establish a culture of transparency.
+Invite questions.
+Avoiding them leaves the impression that you’re not being completely upfront.
 This is another way social media can play an important role in developing trust.
 Don’t hide behind the fine print in a contract.
 Avoid big promises or overstatements.

-- Become a resource to your customers: Whether it’s a car, entertainment system, a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening.
+Become a resource to your clients: Whether it’s a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening.